vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 ## Editors

 Here too, great progress has been made.
-While a usual complain of non-lispers was the lack of editor support besides Emacs (and Vim), we now nearly reach choice paralysis:
+While a usual complain of non-Lispers was the lack of editor support besides Emacs (and Vim), we now nearly reach choice paralysis:

 - [Portacle](https://portacle.github.io/) is the easiest way to get started with Emacs.
 It is portable and multi-platform, ready-to-use in three clicks.
 It ships Emacs, SBCL, Slime, Quicklisp and git.
 - [SLIMA](https://github.com/neil-lindquist/SLIMA/) is the Atom extension.
 It is nearly as good as Slime for Emacs.